Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Museum & Artifact Rooms

-Rooms inside the temple display Leah’s personal belongings — books, letters, photographs, jewellery, and memorabilia spanning her life with Teodorico.
+Rooms display Leah’s personal belongings — books, letters, photographs, jewellery, and memorabilia spanning her life with Teodorico.
 Each room tells a chapter of their story.
+This is what separates Temple of Leah from being just another photogenic ruin.

 🌅